- Deposit/Payments FAQs

 Harness Training FAQs

 Yes, we offer harness training on specific birds.
-Please call or email us if you would like for us to harness train your bird.
+Please call or email us if you would like us to harness-train your bird.

 Prices vary depending on each bird species and their size/age.
 Please contact us for details!

 No, a bird harness is not included in harness training.
-We sell bird harness for $55 each.
+We sell bird harnesses at our store.

 DNA/Sexing FAQs